 It won’t be (too) difficult.
 It won’t be (overly) complicated.
 And it will be interesting.
 That’s the challenge I’m setting myself, anyway.

-Alternatively, the final section, “Political Economy”, is probably the most accessible.
+If that sparks your interest, the final section of the blog, “Political Economy”, is probably the most accessible.
 Start reading here and use the blue arrow on the right to move to the next post.